Doctor's Notes on Tennis Elbow (Lateral Epicondylitis)

 Associated symptoms of tennis elbow include mild pain that is worsened by pressing on the affected area and by lifting objects, particularly with extension of the wrist.
 The pain may worsen with time and in severe cases, even small movements of the elbow joint may cause pain.

-- Soreness of the forearm muscles
+- Dry needling of the tendon

 Pain : Test Your IQ of Pain QuizQuestion